bell-ohh/ITP-cloning-practice-1/README.md

 # ITP-cloning-practice 1
-Write your name here:
+Hello, my name is Bello, I like writing, coding, and designing graphics!